Under no circumstances would San Joaquin County, or any county, have final results on election night. The media

 No. For security reasons California law prohibits casting a ballot over the internet.
 However, you can access your ballot through our Remote Accessible Vote-by-Mail Ballot

 option on our website.

-A Provisional ballot is cast when the voter believes they are registered to vote even though their names are not on the official list.
-They received their ballot in the mail and do not have it to surrender (and the elections official is unable to verify that they have not returned their vote-by-mail ballot.
+A Provisional ballot is used when the voter believes they are registered to vote even though their name is not on the official list.
+They received their ballot in the mail and do not have it to surrender and the elections official is unable to verify that they have not returned their vote-by-mail ballot.
 Your provisional ballot will be counted after elections officials have confirmed that you are registered to vote in that county and you did not already vote in that election.